micropython/micropython/docs/library/ubluetooth.rst

             elif event == _IRQ_ENCRYPTION_UPDATE:
                 # The encryption state has changed (likely as a result of pairing or bonding).
                 conn_handle, encrypted, authenticated, bonded, key_size = data
+            elif event == _IRQ_GET_SECRET:
+                # Return a stored secret.
+                # If key is None, return the index'th value of this sec_type.
+                # Otherwise return the corresponding value for this sec_type and key.
+                sec_type, index, key = data
+                return value
+            elif event == _IRQ_SET_SECRET:
+                # Save a secret to the store for this sec_type and key.
+                sec_type, key, value = data
+                return True

 The event codes are::